 - Take your weight in kilograms and multiply by 30-40 to determine how many milliliters of water needed per day.

-- Convert millimeters to cups, ounces, or whatever is easiest for you- and drink up!
+- Convert milliliters to cups, ounces, or whatever is easiest for you- and drink up!

 A 110lb person would need between 6-8.4 cups per day (1.5-2L)